A05annex/SwervePathPlanning/README.md

 ## Creating and Editing a Path

 <details><summary>
-A path is created by dropping successive <i>control points</i> along the path onto a diagram of the field.
+A path is created by dropping successive <i>control points</i> along the path onto the diagram of the field.
 Once the control points have been dropped, the path is edited and adjusted by: modifying positions and path derivatives at the control points; adding control points; removing control points; and attaching action commands to the path.</summary>